pkriens/pkriens.github.io/index.md

 of developers.
 This allows us to stay agile but still offer a  large number of services in your local language, which makes learning new technologies a lot easier.

-Therefore, if you consider using OSGi, then I am sure we can make the difference!
+Therefore, if you want to build for the future, then I am sure we can make the difference!

 <div style="margin-top:10px;text-align:right;margin:30px"><a href="mailto:Peter.Kriens@aQute.biz?subject=Information">Peter Kriens</a></div>